 Goodwill - Goodwill is not amortized, but instead is reviewed for impairment at least annually at a reporting unit level, absent any indicators of impairment or when other actions require an impairment assessment (such as a change in reporting units).
-Our goodwill is included within our Services Division and our Services Division represents our only reporting unit with goodwill.
+Our Services Division represents our only reporting unit with goodwill.
 We perform our annual impairment assessment during the fourth quarter of each year based upon balances as of October 1.
 In evaluating goodwill for impairment, we have the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of our reporting unit is greater than its carrying value.
-If we determine that it is more likely than not that the carrying value of the reporting unit, and we recognize an impairment charge to the extent its carrying value exceeds its fair value.
+If we determine that it is more likely than not that the carrying value of the reporting unit is greater than its fair value, we perform a quantitative impairment test by calculating the fair value of the reporting unit and comparing it to the carrying value of the reporting unit, and we recognize an impairment charge to the extent its carrying value exceeds its fair value.
 To determine the fair value of our reporting unit and test for impairment, we utilize an income approach (discounted cash flow method) as we believe this is the most direct approach to incorporate the specific economic attributes and risk profile of our reporting unit into our valuation model.
-We had no indicators of impairment during the three months ended March 31, 2023.
+We had no indicators of impairment during the six months ended June 30, 2023.
 If, based on future assessments, our goodwill is deemed to be impaired, the impairment would result in a charge to our operating results in the period of impairment.

 Other Long-Lived Assets - Our property, plant and equipment, lease assets (included within other noncurrent assets), and finite-lived intangible assets are reviewed for impairment when events or changes in circumstances indicate that the carrying amount may not be recoverable.
 If a recoverability assessment is required, we compare the estimated future undiscounted cash flow associated with the asset or asset group to its carrying amount to determine if an impairment exists.
 An asset group constitutes the minimum level for which identifiable cash flows are principally independent of the cash flows of other assets or asset groups.
 An impairment loss is measured by comparing the fair value of the asset or asset group to its carrying amount and the excess of the carrying amount of the asset or asset group over its fair value is recorded as an impairment charge.
 Fair value is determined based on discounted cash flows, appraised values or third-party indications of value, as appropriate.
-We had no indicators of impairment during the three months ended March 31, 2023.
+We had no indicators of impairment during the six months ended June 30, 2023.